 Delta 9 Announces Changes to Board of Directors

-/EIN News/ -- WINNIPEG, Manitoba, Dec.
-19, 2022 (GLOBE NEWSWIRE) -- DELTA 9 CANNABIS INC. (TSX: DN) (OTCQX: DLTNF) (“Delta 9” or the “Company”) is pleased to announce that Mr. Stuart Starkey has joined the Company's board of directors effective December 19, 2022.
+WINNIPEG, Manitoba, Dec.
+19, 2022 (GLOBE NEWSWIRE) -- DELTA 9 CANNABIS INC. DN DLTNF ("Delta 9" or the "Company") is pleased to announce that Mr. Stuart Starkey has joined the Company's board of directors effective December 19, 2022.
 Mr. Starkey's appointment follows the previously announced resignation of Joanne Duhoux-Defehr as a director of the Company.

 Over the past 15 years, Mr. Starkey has been an entrepreneur, para-athlete, and non-profit founder.
 As President of Two Small Men Canada, Mr. Starkey grew a national moving chain to achieve corporate and franchise revenues of $35 Million per year with over 400 employees.
 As Co-founder of Mighty Moving Mr. Starkey grew a cross-docking and logistics business to service dozens of large chain retailers, with offices across Alberta.
 He has since successfully exited both Two Small Men Canada and Mighty Moving.
 During his tenure as a successful entrepreneur, Mr. Starkey realized the importance of businesses giving back to his community.
 In 2018, Mr. Starkey founded the Community of Big Hearts, a social enterprise with the purpose of getting businesses and people more involved within their communities, by making volunteering simple and engaging.